SingerLab/gac/README.md

 # Description

-toSignac simplifies the analysis DNA information by keeping the multiple sources single-cell genomic results to positional coordinates syncronized.
+GAC simplifys the analysis DNA information by keeping multiple sources of information to genomic / positional coordinates syncronized.
 To get started you need an X matrix of copy number data (bins[i] x cells[j]), phenotypic data, the bin end-coordinates, and a gene index.
-Some form of metadata is also required, e.g. QC metrics are required to help interpret results into biological insights e.g. inter- and intra- tumor heterogeneity in soft-tissue sarcomas!
+Some form of metadata is also required, e.g. QC metrics are required to help interpret results in

-# toSignac joins the fight against cancer.
+# GAC joins the fight against cancer.
 Illustrating the complex hetereogeneity of soft-tissue sarcomas in 3799 tumor cell genomes!

 See it in action: Poster #92 at The Biology of Genomes 2020 #CSHL #BoG20

 ![Figure 1.](figures/ComplexHeatmap.png)

 **Figure 1** The heatmap above is showing the results of five different sacromas.
 From left to right we observe an increasing gradient of genomic complexity culminating in a tetraploid tumor where the diploid cells are significantly deteriorated, forcing a tetraploid phenotpye to maintain the tumor mass.
 This figure showing only the tumor cells.
-The complete data set for these five tumors approximates 10,000 cells, providing some insights into tumor ecosystem e.g. stroma and tumor infiltrate.
+The complete data set for these five tumors approximates >9000 cells, which also contains the tumor ecosystem e.g. stroma and tumor infiltrate.

 # Simple

-toSignac is a simple framework to handle interelated genomic data with minimal software dependencies.  toSignac works by providing 5, easy to format tables as `data.frame` objects.
+GAC is a simple framework to handle interelated genomic data with minimal software dependencies.
+GAC works by providing 5, easy to format tables as `data.frame` objects.
 It preserves the native `data.frame` class, and preserves the `list` class, though we refer to it as a `CNR` bundle, **Copy Number, Rounded**.

-Import your data using classic well known R functions such as `read.table`, `readRDS`, etc. toSignac's build functions `buildCNR`, and `buildDNA` will get you started after that.
+Import your data using classic well known R functions such as `read.table`, `readRDS`, etc. GAC's build functions `buildCNR`, and `buildDNA` will get you started after that.

 ![Figure 2.](figures/CNR.png)

 # Integrative

-toSignac is integrative in many ways for example:
+GAC is integrative in many ways for example:

 * Integration of gentoype-phenotype
-  + The CNR bundle simplifies the management of multiple data sources.
+  + The CNR bundle simplifies the management of multiple data structures.

 * Integration to the R/Language and Enviroment
   + Preserving native R classes in the objects facilitates inter- operability with numerous readily available packages in an intuitive way.
 For example, creating heatmaps with HeatmapCNR uses the ultra powerful ComplexHeatmap package by providing only a wraper for the CNR with minimal defalut settings.